 2. Realizing they finally had enough hair that I could do something with it.
 Even if that means just silly hair combing.

-3. Seeing my girls start to playing together.
+3. Seeing my girls start to play together.
 This was huge!
 Now I’m not the sole entertainment.
 Hallelujah!

 4. Nursing without getting completely undressed.
 When my first daughter was born, I thought, “Not only will I never be able to do this in public, I’ll never be able to do this without a NURSE to help me.”
 But that day did come, and faster than I expected.